lammps/lammps/doc/src/read_data.rst

    atom-ID vx vy vz ervel wx wy wz

-Translational velocities can also be set by the :doc:`velocity <velocity>` command in the input script.
+Translational velocities can also be (re)set by the :doc:`velocity
+<velocity>` command in the input script.

 ----------